 With the passage of the May 2016 bond, a number of projects are well under way.
 The construction of the new Harrison Elementary is about 75% complete.
 Other projects also underway are safety and security, technology deferred maintenance projects, and the Early Learning Center.
 The planning for the Pool modernization project should begin in the fall 2018.
 The Deferred Maintenance Transfer to Fund 450 has been decreased, as many items will be handled through the bond fund which has allowed the fund to carryover money each year.

-South Lane School District reserves or cash balance has been approached the same way as in previous budgets.
+The District reserves or cash balance has been approached the same way as in previous budgets.
 The district sets aside $1 million in a contingency fund to be used for catastrophic, unforeseen circumstances.
-Anything above $1 million in cash reserves at the end of the school year is figured back into the expenditures of the next year's budget.
-The amount of funds available in the ending fund balance for 2016-17 is anticipated to be $2.3m.
-Although this is not a good, long-term strategy, the district has been able to manage this approach for the last 17 years.
-The contingency amount of one million is approximately 3.4 percent of the general fund-operating budget.
+Anything above $1 million in cash reserves at the end of the school year is figured back into the expenditures of next year's budget.
+The amount of funds available in the ending fund balance for 2017-18 is anticipated to be $2.1m.
+Although this is not a good, long-term strategy, the district has been able to manage this approach.
+The contingency amount of one million is approximately 3.4 percent of the general fund operating budget.
 Recommended levels of contingency generally range from 5-10%.
 This level is at the low end of recommended percentages by most standards.
-South Lane School District continues to seek additional outside funding in the way of grants.
+The district continues to seek additional outside funding mostly in the way of grants.